ortus-docs/cbsecurity-docs/getting-started/first-chapter/rule-sources/module-rules.md

 As you can see each module can have it's own overrides for authentication and authorization events as well as their own rules.

 {% hint style="danger" %}
-Please note that these security rules will be **APPENDED** to the global rules
+Please note that these security rules will be **PREPENDED** to the global rules
 {% endhint %}

 ### Unloading/Loading